openfaas/faas-cli/README.md

 A YAML stack file groups functions together and also saves on typing.

 You can define individual functions or a set of of them within a YAML file.
 This makes the CLI easier to use and means you can use this file to deploy to your OpenFaaS instance.
+By default the faas-cli will attempt to load `stack.yaml` from the current directory.

 Here is an example file using the `samples.yml` file included in the repository.